vpatelsj/praetor/README.md

-# Apollo DeviceProcess (Step 0)
+# Apollo DeviceProcess (Step 1)

-Foundational scaffolding for the Apollo DeviceProcess controller and agent.
+API-first CRDs for DeviceProcess and DeviceProcessDeployment (no controller behavior yet).

 ## Dev loop